Toni Willé: Recordings in 2000s

 In 2012, Toni recorded two singles – "Happy" and "What Love can Do" – with songwriter and composer Paul Logister.
 They were released in August 2013 on iTunes.

 At present

 Toni lives in Brunssum.
 She has two children, Nick and Kimberly, and a granddaughter, Genyva.

 In October 2006, she performed for 15,000 people at the Köln Arena in Cologne together with Chris Andrews and Harpo.
-She also gives concerts in countries like Bulgaria, Slovenia and Greece.
+She also gives concerts in countries including Bulgaria, Slovenia and Greece.

-On 15 July 2010 she performed in Fiji at two shows organized by Fijian artist Daniel Rae Costello and his band, The Cruzez.
-One at the Vodafone Arena, Suva and the other at the Denarau Golf and Racquet Club, Nadi, as a part of the Golden Memories Tour concert.
-She sang "Bad Boy", "Mississippi", "Smile", "Same Old Song" and "Georgie".
-Costello and The Cruzez played their hits, "Take Me to the Island" and "Samba".
+On 15 July 2010 she performed in Fiji at two shows organized by Fijian artist Daniel Rae Costello and his band The Cruzez at the Vodafone Arena, Suva and the Denarau Golf and Racquet Club, Nadi, respectively, as part of the Golden Memories Tour concert.
+At the shows, Toni sang "Bad Boy", "Mississippi", "Smile", "Same Old Song" and "Georgie".
+Costello and The Cruzez played hits such as "Take Me to the Island" and "Samba".